-Gunner Herbert Jeffrey Chequer, died 31st December 1917
+Gunner Herbert Jeffrey Chequer, drowned at sea 31st December 1917, age 28 years.

 Photograph from the Great Western Railway Magazine